schoeu/webhooks/README.md

 # webhookss
 Web hook to exec command.

-## What
+## What`s it

-webhooks is a simple tool wriiten in go.
-It can executing remote commands over the web hook.

-Very easy to use.
+Webhooks is a simple tool wriiten in go.
+It can executing remote commands over the web hook, and very easy to use.

 ## Getting started